antoniivanov/ctos-poc-sample/README.md

 This repo structure:
 - Directory "jobs" contains a sample data job that can be implemented by data engineers.
-- Directory "plugins" contains a plugin expected to be developed and applied for all data jobs created by all data engineers in the company.
+- Directory "plugins" contains a plugin expected to be developed and once installed it will be automatically applied for all data jobs created by all data engineers in the company.